jelz/gulp-metalsmith/tutorial/README.md

 ![Content Type](./content_type.png)

-Not you can ask your content editor to use the app to work with articles;
+Now you can ask your content editor to use the app to work with articles;

 ![Entry editor](./entry_editor.png)

 ## Closing the loop

-Now, instead of using Markdown files stored locally you need to fetch the data from Contentful and use it in your build.
+Instead of using Markdown files stored locally you need to fetch articles from Contentful and use it in your build.
 Official [Contentful client library for JavaScript][8] will make this task really simple:

 ```js
 gulp.task('contentful', function () {